 -

-a battery of modest capacity (therefore fewer cells, therefore cheaper),
+a battery of modest capacity (i.e., fewer cells, hence cheaper),

 -